In this corner of the Mediterranean, aperitivo is a word you will hear a lot. And, If you want to blend in with the Italians

 You can’t begin to answer the question what is aperitivo without talking about food.
 This is an integral part of pre-dinner, Italian drinking culture.
 So, as important as it is to have a drink, it's equally important to make sure you have something to nibble on too.

 Generally, there are two approaches to food when enjoying an aperitivo.
 The first is the more traditional restaurant-style approach.
 You order a drink, and your waiter brings you a small selection of things to snack on.
 Depending on where you are these range from chips, olives, and nuts to bruschetta, cold cuts, and cheeses.
-Alternatively, some places will operate like a buffet.
+Alternatively, some places will operate as a buffet.
 Each drink you order allows you to fill a small plate with a selection of delicious savory treats.
 Again, depending on where you are the selection of snacks will vary.

 Like with the Spanish tradition of tapas in Granada you only pay for the drink, the food is an accompaniment.
 This is because the food is not considered a meal but like the drink something to arouse the appetite.

-Where to for a Milanese Aperitivo
+Where to Go for a Milanese Aperitivo

 Milan is the city where aperitivo culture runs the strongest.
 If you’re in Milan